 Under the Privacy Act, you generally have a right to seek access to the personal information that Alberts holds about you, although there are some circumstances in which we may be required or permitted by law to withhold access to some or all of that information.
 You also have the right to ask us to correct personal information about you that you believe is inaccurate, incomplete or out of date.

 If you wish to exercise these rights, we ask that you make a request in writing to our Privacy Officer (see section 9 below).
 You will need to provide some form of acceptable identification so we can verify that you are the individual to whom the personal information relates.
 You should also include details of how we can contact you in case we need to discuss your request.

 You may also request that we restrict the use of your personal information for direct marketing purposes by contacting us via the contact details below.
-Alternatively, to unsubscribe from our email database or opt out of communications (including marketing communications) you may use the opt-out facilities provided below.
+Alternatively, to opt out of communications (including marketing communications) you may use the opt-out facilities provided.

 9. How can I make a complaint if I believe that Alberts has breached the APPs

 If you would like to make a complaint in relation to this Policy or the manner in which we handle your personal information, please contact our Privacy Officer (contact details are set out in section 10).
 We will endeavour to respond to complaints within 30 days of their receipt.

 If you are dissatisfied with our response, you may refer the matter to the Australian Information (Privacy) Commissioner (see www.oaic.gov.au).

 10. How do I contact Alberts